BitcoinDesign/Guide/guide/daily-spending-wallet/first-use.md

 [Bitcoin wallets]({{ '/guide/glossary/#wallet' | relative_url }}) contain the private keys (derived from the [recovery phrase]({{ '/guide/glossary/#recovery-phrase' | relative_url }})) to a user’s bitcoin.
 Private keys let users access bitcoin associated with those keys.
 If the user does not have a bitcoin wallet already that they want to restore, it is necessary to create a new one.

 Like regular keys on a keychain, private keys can be copied.
 This makes [private key management]({{ '/guide/private-key-management/introduction' | relative_url }}) one of the most important considerations of any bitcoin owner.
-Bitcoin wallet applications should automatically generate the user’s private keys locally, meaning they are only generated and stored on the device and not by the wallet provider, during onboarding.
+During onboarding, bitcoin wallet applications should automatically generate the user's keys locally.
+This means the keys are generated and stored on the device only, not by the wallet provider.

 {% include image-gallery.html pages = page.images_create %}